josh-hemphill/maxminddb-deno/README.md

 Uses the [Rust MaxmindDB library](https://crates.io/crates/maxminddb) and stripping of all filesystem dependency to create a WASM binary that gets embedded (there's currently some issues around how to handle loading WASM in Deno libraries, so it's inlined as a `Uint8Array`) to let you pass in the database yourself in `js/ts` and make it queryable.

+Unfortunately, there's not currently a good way to auto-generate the type information for the exported object, so you'll have to refer to the example or now, though I will be working on getting that sorted out.

 ## 🚴 Usage

 Instantiate a new MaxmindDB database by passing it as a raw `Uint8Array`

 ```ts
 import { Maxmind } from "./mod.ts";
 const dbRawFile = await Deno.readFile('./GeoLite2-City.mmdb')